Dental Implants & Bone

 Types of Bone Grafts

-Depending on the patient, different types of bone grafts are used.
+Depending on the patient, different types of bone grafting are used.
 Some of the most common materials for bone grafting include:

 - Autogenous bone